 “The THSC Watchmen”

-This coming spring (2013) our Director of Public Policy, Paul Hastings, will be leading a group of five young men to the Texas capitol for 140 days.
-These young men are all home school graduates, and Texas legislators will view them as the manifestation of what home schooling has to offer.
+This spring (2013) our Director of Public Policy, Paul Hastings, lead a group of five young men to the Texas capitol for 140 days.
+These young men are all home school graduates, and Texas legislators viewed them as the manifestation of what home schooling has to offer.

-This team will be working directly with state representatives, state senators, and their staff.
-They will testify in committees about home schooling, track and write bills, analyze legislation, draft amendments, debate with staffers, and meet and work with other conservative organizations, all the while fighting for the right of parents to direct the care, control, and upbringing of their children.
+This team worked directly with state representatives, state senators, and their staff.
+They testified in committees about home schooling, tracked and wrote bills, analyzed legislation, drafted amendments, debated with staffers, and met and worked with other conservative organizations, all the while fighting for the right of parents to direct the care, control, and upbringing of their children.

 Meet Paul Hastings

 Paul Hastings has worked with THSC since 2011 and currently serves as the Director of Public Policy.

 An entrepreneur at heart, Paul launched a social network and created a hands-on film academy for home school students all before the age of 21.
 He can frequently be found playing the piano, writing on his blog, or working on his next start-up.

 We want to welcome Nathan Exley to our spring legislative team.
 Nathan is a home school graduate, Eagle Scout, founder and CEO of Tria Chordae Ministries, oldest of four boys, founder and club coach of the Brazos Valley Rhetoric Club, public speaker, blogger, and Christ follower.

 Read more of what Nathan does at Brazos Valley Rhetoric Club and on his blog.

 We want to welcome David Huber to our spring legislative team.
 David is a 19-year-old guy with a passion for true “hope and change.”
 He was home schooled through high school, which gave him the opportunity to participate in competitive speech and debate with the National Christian Forensics and Communications Association.